LegumeEmittingDiode/tt08-tiny-pll/README.md

 # Tiny PLL
-A fractional-N frequency synthesizer using less than 6% of the area of a 1x1 TT tile.
+A 4-channel fractional-N PLL for Tiny Tapeout 8 in a 1x1 digital tile.

 ![GDS render](/docs/render.png)